CBIIT/INS-Data/README.md

 All program processing is handled in the `data_preparation.py` module.
 This will be updated/expanded in the future.

 1. **Process Qualtrics CSV**
     - Receive curated CSV of Key Programs from the NCI Office of Data Sharing (ODS).
 This CSV is an export of survey results from the Qualtrics survey tool.
-Each Key Program in this export includes Notices of Funding Opportunities (NOFOs) and/or Grant IDs (in long or short form).
+Each Key Program in this export includes a curation of associated Notices of Funding Opportunities (NOFOs) and/or Awards.
+        - NOTE: Though similar terms, 'Award' is used throughout this documentation to refer to the Award values provided within the Qualtrics CSV, while 'Grant' is used to refer to the grants gathered from NIH RePORTER and used in downstream processing.
     - Validate that all provided NOFOs and Awards match expected format patterns
         - Generate versioned `invalidAwardReport` and `invalidNofoReport` in the `reports` directory if any unexpected patterns are found
         - Prompt user to review and correct any issues.
 There are two ways to make corrections: